-If the nomination forms are being personally delivered, a hard copy format of the profile must be provided at the same time.
+If the nomination forms are being lodged in-person, a hard copy format of the profile must be provided at the same time.
 Hand written profiles will not be accepted.

 Format of Candidate Profile Statements

 The format requirements for profiles are: